e-foley/MaskRotator/README.md

 ## Running
 1. Clone this repository.
 2. Set the Arduino sketchbook location to the new MaskRotator directory.
-3. Open mask_rotator.ino.
+3. Open mask_rotator.ino using the Arduino IDE.
+4. Connect the power supply to the Arduino Uno.
-4. Connect to the Arduino with a USB cable.
+5. Connect the computer to the Arduino Uno with a USB cable.
-5. Press Ctrl+U to upload the sketch.
+6. Press Ctrl+U to upload the sketch.

+## Communicating with the device
+Either
+* Open the serial monitor with Ctrl+Shift+M and type commands manually (e.g. `t18000` to spin the mask 180 degrees), or
+* Execute a custom program that implements the rotator's communication protocol.

+See *A Rotating Aperture Mask for Small Telescopes* for complete information about the communications protocol, or inspect the source of mask_rotator.ino.